Pol Pot: Purges and executions

 The Khmer Rouge also classified people based on their religious and ethnic backgrounds.
 Under the leadership of Pol Pot, the Khmer Rouge had a policy of state atheism.
 Buddhist monks were viewed as social parasites and designated a "special class".
-Within a year of the Khmer Rouge's victory in the civil war, the country's monks were set to manual labor in the rural co-operatives and irrigation projects.
+Within a year of the Khmer Rouge's victory in the civil war, the country's monks were set to manual labour in the rural co-operatives and irrigation projects.

 Despite its ideological iconoclasm, many historical monuments were left undamaged by the Khmer Rouge; for Pol Pot's government, like its predecessors, the historic state of Angkor was a key point of reference.

 Several isolated revolts broke out against Pol Pot's government.
 The Khmer Rouge Western Zone regional chief Koh Kong and his followers began launching small-scale attacks on government targets along the Thai border.
 There were also several village rebellions among the Cham.
 In February 1976, explosions in Siem Reap destroyed a munitions depot.
 Pol Pot suspected senior military figures were behind the bombing and, although unable to prove who was responsible, had several army officers arrested.